Student and Staff Data Privacy Notice

 Data Security and Protection of Data, Including PII

 We have implemented measures designed to secure PII from accidental loss and unauthorized access, use, alteration and disclosure.
 Among other things, PII is encrypted in transit to and from Gaggle using SSL technology.
 In addition, all PII is stored in multiple databases with extensive redundancy and failover maintained at data centers located in two geographically dispersed states.
-Furthermore, consistent with guidance from the U.S. Department of Education that storing sensitive education records within the United States is a “best practice.”
+Furthermore, Gaggle stores data in the United States, which is consistent with guidance from the U.S. Department of Education that storing sensitive education records within the United States is a “best practice.”
 That said, unfortunately, the transmission of information via the Internet is not completely secure and, although we do our best to protect PII, neither we nor any other hosted service provider can guarantee the security of all personally identifiable information.

 Data integrity and accuracy is achieved through strict restrictions on how data may be accessed, and by whom.
 Audit logs are kept to be able to track data modification.
 Additional security measures are in place to prevent and identify data tampering.
 In the extremely rare case of a data breach, we will immediately notify all customers affected using the primary email address specified in their accounts.
 It is the responsibility of our customers to contact parents or legal guardians regarding a data breach.